Caixa Geral de

 Pensions granted to civil servants that haven't met yet the normal retirement age yet are reduced by a sustainability factor, according to life expectancy at age 65 years:

 Both age limit, early retirement (only new and long career) and disability pensions are not reduced by the sustainability factor, despite being granted to scheme members that haven't met the normal or the personal retirement age yet.

 If the scheme member is unable to perform not only his Job but any profession, he benefits from more favourable rules, such as:

 The early retirement pension is calculated the same way the ordinary pension is.
-The pension value thus obtained is then reduced 4,5% per year (for members that had 36 years of service in 2005-12-31) or 0,5% per month (for the other members) the member needs to reach the normal retirement age.
+The pension value thus obtained is then reduced 4,5% per year (for members that had 36 years of service in 2005-12-31) or 0,5% per month (for the other members) the member needs to reach the normal or the personal retirement age.

 For instance, as the scheme member could only retire at age 66 years and 5 months and he is only 3 years and 1 day short to reach that age, the reduction will be corresponding to 4 years (18% of the total pension amount) and if he retires 1 day before he reaches 66 years and 5 months, the penalty will be corresponding to 1 year (4,5%).

 The number of years considered in the reduction of the pension amount is itself reduced in one year for each period of complete 3 years the member has completed above 36 years of service (only for members that had 36 years of service in 2005-12-31).